This tutorial will help you easily check if your User Account has Admin rights in Windows 11/10 so that you can access it and use it.

 For this, open Settings app.
 The quickest way to open this app is using the hotkey/shortcut key ‘Windows key + I’.
 After opening the app, click on the Accounts section.

 Under the Accounts section, you will see Your Info on the right part.
 There you can easily check if you’re logged in with an administrator account or not.

 If the account is not an Administrator, you can log out from that account and log in with another account and repeat the same steps.

-PowerShell is an easier way to find out administrator accounts including the built-in Administrator account of Windows.
+Using Command Prompt or PowerShell is an easier way to find out administrator accounts including the built-in Administrator account of Windows.
 Just a simple command will provide the output.

 net localgroup administrators